BiEchi/my-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jack Bai is a candidate senior Computer Engineering student at Zhejiang University (ZJ, China) and UIUC (IL, USA).
-He is a research intern in the Blender NLP Lab, UIUC, and a research intern in the National Center of Supercomputing Applications (NCSA).
+He is a part-time research intern at the Blender NLP Lab, UIUC, and a research intern at the National Center of Supercomputing Applications (NCSA).
 He is currently researching on multi-modain task-oriented dialog system and fine-grained instance segmentation.
-He was a research intern at Center for Artificial Intelligence Innovation, NCSA, which focused on distributed deep learning frameworks, and a research intern in action-oriented pose estimation, and image registration in SLAM.
-He is an open-source developer who implemented extensions for VS Code, and chatbots for Telegram, Discord, Slack, etc. He is interested in full-stack development and he founded the Hepta Workshop.
-He is particularly interested in Artificial General Intelligence (AGI) and aims to implement part of the world model proposed by Yann LeCun.
+He was a research intern at Center for Artificial Intelligence Innovation, NCSA, which focused on distributed deep learning frameworks, and a research intern on action-oriented pose estimation, and image registration in SLAM.
+He is an open-source developer who implemented extensions for VS Code, and chatbots for Telegram, Discord, Slack, etc. He is the founder of the Hepta Workshop, which focuses on full-stack web engineering.
+He is particularly interested in Artificial General Intelligence (AGI) and aims to implement part of the world model proposed by Yann LeCun as the senior thesis.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->